RomeroRodriguezD/Repairing-Old-Photos-with-OpenCV-from-scratch/readme.md

 ### Final thoughts ###

-As you can see, many cracks on the road, top-right corner, little girls on the center of the photo and top-right corner are gone.
+As you can see, many cracks on the road, little girls on the center of the photo and top-right corner are gone.
 This technique could also be applied, not only to enhance broken old photos, but also, for example, to remove undesired items in an image.